krishthukral/cpsc210project/README.md

 As a user, I want to be notified if I do not complete the task in the allotted time.

 ## Instructions for Grader
+Cannot add duplicate items
-You can generate the first required event by pressing the add button to add a task to a list of tasks You can generate the second required event by pressing the remove button to remove a task from a task list You can clear the list by pressing the clear button
+To run application right click Guiv3 and click run application The save button only saves the most recent tasks added The next time loads only loads the previously added tasks You can generate the first required event by pressing the add button to add a task to a list of tasks You can generate the second required event by pressing the remove button to remove a task from a task list You can clear the list by pressing the clear button